Kotlin/kotlinx-datetime/README.md

 The library provides the basic set of types for working with date and time:

 - `Instant` to represent a moment on the UTC-SLS time scale;
+- `Clock` to obtain the current instant;
 - `LocalDateTime` to represent date and time components without a reference to the particular time zone;
 - `LocalDate` to represent the components of date only;
 - `TimeZone` and `ZoneOffset` provide time zone information to convert between `Instant` and `LocalDateTime`;
 - `Month` and `DayOfWeek` enums;
-- `CalendarPeriod` to represent a difference between two instants decomposed into calendar units.
-The latter are listed in `CalendarUnit` enum.
+- `DateTimePeriod` to represent a difference between two instants decomposed into date and time units;
+- `DatePeriod` is a subclass of `DateTimePeriod` with zero time components, it represents a difference between two LocalDate values decomposed into date units.
+- `DateTimeUnit` provides a set of predefined date and time units to use in arithmetic operations on `Instant` and `LocalDate`.

 ### Type use-cases